Minds-On-Design-Lab/Giving-Impact-API/sections/opportunities.md

 ## The Magic "Related" Parameter

 There are times when the Giving Opportunity object data is not enough and you simply need the parent Campaign's data as well.
-Let's say you want the hastag to add to a Tweet button or you simply want the Campaign id_token and title so you can create a breadcrumb link back to the Campaign page.
-Whatever your need or reason, all you need to do is pass the following parameter to either your list or specific Giving Opportunity calls to get the relate parent Campaign data as well.
+All you need to do is pass the following parameter to either your list or specific Giving Opportunity calls to get the relate parent Campaign data as well.

 	related: true